JYSK supports several cultural and athletic institutions.

 JYSK owner Lars Larsen inaugurates the newly named JYSK Arena with Silkeborg's Mayor at the time Hanne Bæk Olsen.

-JYSK is also the title sponsor of the future stadium JYSK Park, which will be located in Silkeborg, Denmark.
-The stadium is expected to completed in the summer 2017, and will be located next to JYSK Arena.
+JYSK is also the title sponsor of the stadium JYSK park, which is located in Silkeborg, Denmark.
+The stadium was completed in the summer 2017, and is located next to JYSK arena.

 Made in Denmark